 What is SI Joint Pain and dysfunction?
-How can it affect your life and can it really be the cause of all of your back, hip, knee and even pelvic floor discomfort?
+Can it really be the cause of all of your back, hip, knee and even pelvic floor discomfort?

 SI Joint pain and dysfunction may easily be one of the most under-diagnosed and poorly treated physical ailments.
 The reason for this is that it’s not always JUST pain that you get in the SI Joint.
-It often manifests as hip pain, low back pain, knee or groin pain, sciatica, and even pelvic floor pain.
-The problem is that most of the time, treatment focuses on the pain spot, instead of fixing the SIJ dysfunction.
-So over the years issues “move around” or the pain keeps coming back.
+It often manifests as hip, low back, knee or groin pain, sciatica, and even pelvic floor pain.
+Often, treatment focuses on wherever the pain may be, instead of fixing the SIJ dysfunction.
+So over the years issues “move around,” or the pain keeps coming back.

 This leads patients and practitioners alike throwing up their hands in confusion after they’re exhausted from chasing the pain.
-If you’re someone who’s had multiple issues in the hips, legs, low back, and/or pelvic floor area, chances are that you have SI Joint dysfunction.
-If you’ve had treatment for pain in any of these areas or even SI Joint pain, and it has continued to come back even after treatment, it’s likely that the treatment strategy was incomplete.
+If you’re someone who’s had multiple issues in the any of the above areas, chances are that you have SI Joint dysfunction.
+If you’ve had treatment for pain in any of these areas and it keeps coming back, it’s likely the treatment strategy was incomplete.

-Have you already tried massage, chiropractic, prolotherapy, exercises, or pain medication, or a combination of these with little to no lasting results?
+Have you already tried massage, chiropractic, injections, exercises, or meds, with little to no lasting results?
 The good news is you already know what doesn’t work.

 Why Haven’t These Things Worked?